Josiah Duggar Has Courted Before, Why Didn’t The ‘Counting On’ Star Marry Marjorie Jackson?

 As for Josiah, he is set to marry his 18-year-old fiancée, and the two appear happy and excited about the journey they will take together.
 And, fans will get to watch some of that journey since it will take place in front of the Counting On cameras.

-Watch Josiah Duggar and Lauren Swanson fall in love on new episodes of Counting On, Monday nights on TLC.
+Watch Josiah Duggar and Lauren Swanson fall in love on new episodes of Counting On Monday nights on TLC.